 As for you, this season you’ll forgo lugging a tree up three flights of stairs into your Brooklyn apartment.
 Instead, you’ll get on a plane for the first time in over two years.
 You’ll gather with your Christmas-loving people around the pretty tree they’ve managed to find at a modest price from a nearby farm, and together you’ll bask in the glow of candles in wobbly holders affixed to bending but sturdy branches.

-Francesca Hyatt is an assistant editor at Killing the Buddha and writes about home, migration and belonging.
-She teaches undergraduate writing courses at Queens College, CUNY where she is also currently pursuing an MFA in Creative Writing and Literary Translation.
+Francesca Hyatt is an assistant editor at Killing the Buddha and the author of Forestwish (Ghostbird Press 2022).
+She teaches undergraduate writing courses at Queens College, CUNY where she also received an MFA in Creative Writing and Literary Translation.
 Learn more at www.francescahyatt.com or follow her on Instagram @francescavhyatt.